Week beginning 18.10.21

 Autumn 2: Animals including humans.

 Spring 1: Typing: children will learn to touch type.

 Spring 2: Email: children will learn to send, respond to and add attachments to emails.

 Summer 1: Spreadsheets & Graphing: children will learn to present data in a spreadsheet and graphs.

 Summer 2: Databases - children will create and use databases.

 Children will learn about Christianity and Hinduism.

-P.E. - Monday and Tuesday
+P.E. - Tuesday and Friday

-Reading books changed - Monday and Thursday
+Reading books changed - Monday to Thursday

 Times tables - 3, 4 and 8 x tables